FC Khorazm: Uzbek League

-1993-1996
+1993–1996

 In 1993, the club was renamed 'Dynamo' and transferred to the jurisdiction of OVD Khorazm.
 In the same season, the club became champion of the Khorazm Region and earned the right to take part in the transitional tournament against the winners of the other regional leagues.

 From their result in the transitional tournament, the club did not qualify for the first league.
 However, the leader of the Uzbekistan Football Association had a meeting with the Khorazm team and allowed them to compete in the sub-elite division.
 This meant that 'Dynamo' became the first club in Khorazm's history to compete in the Uzbekistan Pro League.
-In 1994, the team was led by it's famous former coach Valeriy Vasilenko.
+In 1994, the team was led by its famous former coach Valeriy Vasilenko.

 In the very first match, which took place on the 9th April 1994, the dynamos beat the Chirchiq team 'Kimyogar'.
-The final score was 2-1.
+The final score was 2–1.

 Their first home match took place on the 23rd April at the Olympia stadium against 'Mebelchi', Yangiyo'l.
 The match was not very successful for the hosts.
-They were losing for most of the game, and only scored in the final seconds, ending the game with a score of 1-1.
+They were losing for most of the game, and only scored in the final seconds, ending the game with a score of 1–1.

 Their first home win was gained in the next round (26 April).
-In the match against the Jizzakh team, 'Yigiruvchi', the only goal was scored by Viktor Lukyanova, leading Xorazm to win 1-0.
+In the match against the Jizzakh team, 'Yigiruvchi', the only goal was scored by Viktor Lukyanova, leading Xorazm to win 1–0.
 This result allowed Dynamo to move up to 5th place in the results table after four rounds.

 Following on from this, the team's fate was not so successful.
 The Dynamos performed performed unremarkably in the remaining matches and the team finished the first round in second last place with a total of nine points.

 The depressing results forced the club leadership to strengthen their line-up and invite in a few experienced players.
 Among them were Vali Sultanov, Pavel Kaigorodov, Arsen Grigoryan, and Vladimir Merezhko.